ricaflops/iecprinter/README.md

 Note: Enabling ASCII translation overides Secondary Address selection.

-Serial configuration is 9600 bauds, 8 data bits, No parity, one stop bit (8N1).
+Serial interface is configured to 9600 Bauds, 8 Data Bits, No Parity, One Stop Bit (8N1).
 You can experiment with other baudrates by editing the corresponding #define in *iecprinter.ino* file.

 ## Limitations